finos/FDC3/docs/agent-bridging/spec.md

 **Schema**: [https://fdc3.finos.org/schemas/next/bridging/bridgeResponse.schema.json](/schemas/next/bridging/bridgeResponse.schema.json)

-Response messages do not include a `meta.destination` as the routing of responses is handled by the bridge via the `meta.requestGuid` field.
+Response messages do not include a `meta.destination` as the routing of responses is handled by the bridge via the `meta.requestUuid` field.

 ### Identifying Individual Messages

 There are a variety of message types need to be sent between bridged Desktop Agents, several of which will need to be replied to specifically (e.g. a `fdc3.raiseIntent` call should receive an `IntentResolution` when an app has been chosen, and may subsequently receive an `IntentResult` after the intent handler has run).
-Hence, messages also need a unique identity, which should be generated at the Desktop Agent that is the source of that message, in the form of a Globally Unique Identifier (GUID).
+Hence, messages also need a unique identity, which should be generated at the Desktop Agent that is the source of that message, in the form of a Universally Unique Identifier (UUID).
 Response messages will include the identity of the request message they are related to, allowing multiple message exchanges to be 'in-flight' at the same time.

-Hence, whenever a request message is generated by a Desktop Agent it should contain a unique `meta.requestGuid` value.
-Response messages should quote that same value in the `meta.requestGuid` field and generate a further unique identity for their response, which is included in the `meta.responseGuid` field.
-Where a response is collated by the Desktop Agent Bridge, the Bridge should generate its own `meta.responseGuid` for the collated response message.
+Hence, whenever a request message is generated by a Desktop Agent it should contain a unique `meta.requestUuid` value.
+Response messages should quote that same value in the `meta.requestUuid` field and generate a further unique identity for their response, which is included in the `meta.responseUuid` field.
+Where a response is collated by the Desktop Agent Bridge, the Bridge should generate its own `meta.responseUuid` for the collated response message.

-Desktop Agent Bridge implementations should consider request messages that omit `meta.requestGuid` and response messages that omit either `meta.requestGuid` or `meta.responseGuid` to be invalid and should discard them.
+Desktop Agent Bridge implementations should consider request messages that omit `meta.requestUuid` and response messages that omit either `meta.requestUuid` or `meta.responseUuid` to be invalid and should discard them.

-#### Globally Unique Identifier
+#### Universally Unique Identifier

-A GUID (globally unique identifier), also known as a Universally Unique IDentifier (UUID), is a generated 128-bit text string that is intended to be 'unique across space and time', as defined in [IETF RFC 4122](https://www.ietf.org/rfc/rfc4122.txt).
+A UUID (Universally Unique IDentifier), also known as a Globally Unique IDentifier (GUID), is a generated 128-bit text string that is intended to be 'unique across space and time', as defined in [IETF RFC 4122](https://www.ietf.org/rfc/rfc4122.txt).

-There are several types of GUIDs, which vary how they are generated.
-As Desktop Agents will typically be running on the same machine, system clock and hardware details may not provide sufficient uniqueness in GUIDs generated (including during the connect step, where Desktop Agent name collisions may exist).
+There are several types of UUIDs, which vary how they are generated.
+As Desktop Agents will typically be running on the same machine, system clock and hardware details may not provide sufficient uniqueness in UUIDs generated (including during the connect step, where Desktop Agent name collisions may exist).
 Hence, it is recommended that both Desktop Agents and Desktop Agent Bridges SHOULD use a version 4 generation type (random).

 ### Identifying Desktop Agents Identity and Message Sources